Sushant-1806/Railway-Section-Throughput-Control/README.md

-# Railway Section Throughput Control
+# Railway Control

-Railway Section Throughput Control is a full-stack railway operations demo for monitoring trains, detecting section conflicts, and recommending control actions in real time.
+Railway Control is a full-stack railway operations demo for monitoring trains, detecting section conflicts, and applying control actions in real time.

-It combines a Flask API, Socket.IO updates, a React frontend, and PostgreSQL-backed scenario data so operators can inspect traffic, review analysis results, and test mitigation strategies.
+It combines a Flask API, Socket.IO updates, a React frontend, and PostgreSQL-backed scenario data so operators can inspect traffic, review AI analysis, and test mitigation strategies on a live track map.

 ## Features

-- Real-time train and scenario updates over Socket.IO.
+- Real-time train movement and conflict updates over Socket.IO.
+- Dark and light theme support in the UI.
 - Authentication with seeded admin and operator users.
-- Scenario management with train conflict analysis.
+- Scenario management with five built-in sample scenarios.
-- AI-assisted recommendations for conflict resolution.
+- AI-assisted conflict analysis and solution application.
-- PostgreSQL persistence with seed data for demo scenarios.
+- A dynamic track map that animates train movement.
 - Docker Compose support for the full stack.

+## Sample Scenarios

+Five canonical demo scenarios are seeded automatically:

+1. Section Convergence - 2 trains
+2. Morning Commuter Merge - 3 trains
+3. Mixed Corridor Pressure - 4 trains
+4. Harbor Freight Release - 5 trains
+5. Peak Hour Network Surge - 6 trains

+Sample scenarios are protected from deletion in the UI and API.

 ## Tech Stack